 - You are negotiating a digital license with a vendor/publisher/content owner who is based outside your own country

-- Librarians from more than one country (for e.g., South Africa, Australia, Canada and the U.S.) join a journal club and share articles through the club (a journal club involves posting articles to a private online space)
+- Librarians from more than one country (e.g., South Africa, Australia, Canada and the U.S.) join a journal club and share articles through the club (a journal club involves posting articles to a private online space)

-- Two colleagues contribute research papers from authors from several countries which they share via Sharepoint
+- Two colleagues share research papers from authors from several countries via Sharepoint

 - Your organization has locations or employees in more than one country

-- You are teaching an online course with students from more than one country
+- You are teaching an online course with students located in more than one country

 - You are posting content on a website or intranet that will be accessed outside your own country